Edit Content, Preserve Acoustics: Imperceptible Text-Based Speech Editing via Self-Consistency Rewards: Method

 \subsection{Perceptual Alignment: Self-Consistency Rewards GRPO}

-While editing in the semantic space ensures fundamental acoustic coherence, semantic tokens encapsulate prosodic and paralinguistic information.
-Consequently, autoregressive sampling can still yield hallucinations or prosodic mismatches, resulting in perceptual discontinuity.
-To achieve imperceptibility—where the edited region fuses indistinguishably with the unedited context—we propose perceptual alignment.
-This mechanism ensures that the generated tokens statistically align with the surrounding context under the distribution of natural speech.
-To this end, we introduce a novel \textit{Self-Consistency Rewards GRPO}, as illustrated in Figure \ref{fig:architecture} (right).
+Although semantic-space editing preserves acoustic structure, semantic tokens still encode prosodic and paralinguistic cues, causing autoregressive sampling to produce hallucinations or mismatches.
+To achieve imperceptible editing, we introduce a perceptual alignment mechanism that enforces statistical consistency with the surrounding context under the natural speech distribution.
+This is realized through a novel \textit{Self-Consistency Rewards GRPO}, illustrated in Figure~\ref{fig:architecture} (right).

-Unlike traditional actor-critic frameworks that require a computationally expensive value network, GRPO estimates the baseline directly from the collective performance of multiple outputs sampled for the same prompt.
-For each editing query $\mathbf{Q}$, we sample a group of $G$ candidate sequences $\{\mathbf{o}_1, \dots, \mathbf{o}_G\}$ from the old policy $\pi_{\theta_{\text{old}}}$.
-The core of this optimization lies in the computation of the Relative Advantage $\hat{A}_i$, which reflects the merit of an individual sample relative to its peers.
-Formally, for each output $\mathbf{o}_i$ with its corresponding reward $R_i$, the advantage is computed as:
+GRPO estimates the baseline from the relative performance of multiple samples generated for the same prompt.
+For each editing query $\mathbf{Q}$, we sample a group of $G$ candidate sequences $\{\mathbf{o}_1,\dots,\mathbf{o}_G\}$ from the previous policy $\pi_{\theta_{\text{old}}}$.
+The optimization relies on the Relative Advantage $\hat{A}_i$, which measures each sample against its peers.
+Formally, given rewards $\{R_1,\dots,R_G\}$, the advantage is defined as:

-where i indexes the i-th completion among G candidates for the same input Q.
+where $i$ indexes the $i$-th completion among the $G$ candidates for input $\mathbf{Q}$, and $\mu_R$ and $\sigma_R$ denote the mean and standard deviation of rewards within the sampled group.

-To bridge the gap between discrete semantic editing and continuous acoustic realization, we design specific rewards that enforce statistical consistency with natural speech.